 However, Picollo’s bass more than makes up for that lack of aggressive midbass slam from other amps by projecting good detail, tight articulation, and zero sloppiness or excessive bloat.

 Mids are the strongest asset of the Picollo Amp and perhaps a bit more forward than the bass and treble section making them feel more prominent in the overall presentation.
 Vocals, in particular female vocals, sound excellent with fantastic grain-free control.

-Recordings from the likes of Agnes Obel which project a very close perspective and are very prone to sibilance both in terms of how they were recorded and how some amps react to her breathy semi whispering type vocals.
+Recordings from the likes of Agnes Obel project a very close perspective and are very prone to sibilance both in terms of how they were recorded and how some amps react to her breathy semi-whispering type vocals.

 The Picollo DAC keeps everything in place perfectly whilst retaining a high degree of fun and musicality throughout.
 Like J. Gordon Holt famously states, “If the midrange isn’t right, nothing else matters” so I am glad to see Cypher Labs pay particular attention to the tuning for the mids on the Picollo DAC.

 The treble on the Picollo DAC is slightly rolled off compared to the mids and bass but never really comes across as syrupy or too colored.
-Now that might be fine for some matches and people tastes but for me personally, I would have liked to have seen just a bit more extension and slightly more forward presence just to give a give it a more air and a greater sense of space.
+Now that might be fine for some matches and people’s tastes but for me personally, I would have liked to have seen just a bit more extension and a slightly more forward presence just to give give it more air and a greater sense of space.